annikahettmann/Welcome-Page/README.md

 # Chapman Data Analytics Association
 Hello!
-This is our welcome page where you can find various resources for the club!
+This is our welcome page where you can find various resources for the club.
 Please contact us with any questions at dataanalytics@chapman.edu.

 ## Club Description
 The Data Analytics Association is open to all years and majors at Chapman.
 This club provides the following to its members: